rubenhm/rubenhm.github.io/about.md

 In this website I publicize my research and publications.
 The main input for this effort is my [bibliography](/assets/bibliography/bibliography.bib) file in BibTeX format.

+The source files for this website are hosted in [GitHub](https://github.com/rubenhm/rubenhm.github.io/tree/source).